 READ MORE | 7 great windmills to visit in the Netherlands

 We feature Christina’s photos a lot on our Instagram as well, so hit that follow button too while you’re there!

-Did you experience the pictures like we did?
+Did you experience the pictures as we did?
 Was it different?
 Tell us in the comments below!